The Rapture (band): "House of Jealous Lovers" and Echoes (2002–06)

 With the help of the DFA production team, the band released "House of Jealous Lovers" in 2002 and eventually released their first full-length album Echoes.
 The album secured two Top 40 singles in the UK and also was met with critical acclaim, being awarded Album of the Year by pitchforkmedia.com and runner up in NME only to the White Stripes.
 Multi-instrumentalist Gabriel Andruzzi, who is also Safer's cousin, joined the band full-time after the record was completed to help tour.
 In the wake of the success of "House of Jealous Lovers", The Rapture opened for the Sex Pistols in a football stadium in England, and underwent a large major bidding war eventually signing with Vertigo Records out of the UK and Strummer Records (a Gary Gersh Label) both owned by Universal Music.
 In January 2004, the Rapture toured with Franz Ferdinand on the NME Awards Tour.
 Later that year, the band toured on the main stage of the Curiosa Festival alongside Interpol, Mogwai, and The Cure.
-The album's main song, "Echoes", was used as opening for the British series Misfits.
+The album's main song, "Echoes", was used as opening for the British television series Misfits.